 A. The only possible way to visit all the shrines for Char Dham Yatra at once is by road.
 There is a strong network of road transport that connects all these places and it is how you will be able to cover all these places at once.

-A. Pack wollens, a lot of them.
-It doesn’t matter in which month you plan for the Char Dham yatra but you should always carry woollens.
-Carry a fleece jacket, trek pants, a sun cap, comfortable shoes, sunscreen, essential medication and a first aid kit.
+A. Pack woolens, a lot of them.
+It doesn’t matter in which month you plan for the Char Dham Yatra but you should always carry woolens.
+Carry a fleece jacket, trek pants, a sun cap, comfortable shoes, sunscreen, essential medication, and a first aid kit.

 A. Maharani Guleria of Jaipur built the famous Yamunotri Temple in the 19th Century.
 This ancient temple still stands strong.